• Skip to primary navigation

 1) Add all ingredients to a saucepan.

-2) Heat gently, whisking frequently, until chocolate is melted and fully incorporated.
+2) Heat gently, whisking frequently in a zigzag motion, until chocolate is melted and fully incorporated.

 3) When hot, pour into a mug and optionally top with any of the following: marshmallows, whipped cream or coconut whipped cream, cocoa powder, shaved chocolate or rose petals.